Rio (song): Year-end charts

+Certifications

 Covers, samples and media references

 It has been referenced in the lyrics of the 2005 UK number one hit by Arctic Monkeys, "I Bet You Look Good on the Dancefloor": "Your name isn't Rio, but I don't care for sand".

 CSS collaborated with Simon Le Bon and John Taylor to record a cover of the song in 2016.

 The song was recreated by Moby for the compilation album Making Patterns Rhyme (2014).

 Nicole Scherzinger version

 Nicole Scherzinger (lead vocalist for the Pussycat Dolls) recorded a cover version of "Rio" as a promotion for Caress Brazilian body wash from Unilever.
 The song was released to radio on 28 July 2008 and as a CD single in August 2008.
 The music video shows Scherzinger performing in a pink dress in front of a crowd, with flowers appearing all around her as she sings on stage.

-Of the cover, Duran Duran singer Simon Le Bon said "When we were first approached about Nicole doing a version of 'Rio' for this campaign, we thought it was the perfect fit.
+Of the cover, Duran Duran singer Simon Le Bon said, "When we were first approached about Nicole doing a version of 'Rio' for this campaign, we thought it was the perfect fit.
 She's exotic and beautiful and embodies everything that inspired the original version.
 Because it's one of our signature songs very few people have covered it over the years, so it has been great for us to hear a new interpretation."